Last Updated on

 You’ve been told some pretty tall tales about security cameras.
-Because of slick marketing and Hollywood movies, we’ve all been brainwashed in believing some incredible misinformation about them.
+Because of slick marketing and Hollywood movies, we’ve all been brainwashed into believing some incredible misinformation about them.
 You’ll even be surprised about what security cameras can really do that has never been discussed in public or in the media.
-The following are 5 lies and surprising facts about security cameras you wasn’t aware of.
+The following are 5 lies and surprising facts about security cameras you weren’t aware of.

 Misinformation #1 Law Enforcement can Enhance An Image From Security Video